-- You personal data like your residence , contact info, habits, private messages and banking details all remains in there server where you don’t have any control now.
+- Your personal data like your residence, contact info, habits, private messages and banking details all remain in their server where you don’t have any control now.

 What happens to your Facebook account when you die

-Facebook offer an option between either deleting the account or rather memorialized it which means allowing your Facebook friends to still post on your wall but important contact information will be deleted ,after the close friends reports them of the loss.
-Obviously they will require some documentation of the same .
+Facebook offers an option between either deleting the account or rather memorialized it which means allowing your Facebook friends to still post on your wall but important contact information will be deleted after the close friends report them of the loss.
+Obviously, they will require some documentation of the same.

 What happens to your Google account when you die

-Unlike Facebook your gmail account expire after 9 months from the date of last login.
-This may due to the fact that your mail holds far more private as compare to data in your social profile.
-However there is feature called Inactive Account Manager where you can tell Google what to do with you mails and other Google service if you don’t login for certain period of time
+Unlike Facebook, your Gmail account expire after 9 months from the date of the last login.
+This may due to the fact that your mail holds far more private as compared to data in your social profile.
+However, there is a feature called Inactive Account Manager where you can tell Google what to do with your emails and other Google service if you don’t log in for a certain period of time

 You can report Google and apply for Gmail content from here.